 San Juan Island has two County Parks with camp sites.
 San Juan County Park on the Westside is a beautiful campground on the water.
 It offers flush toilets, picnic shelter, picnic tables and grills, beach and boat launch.
-Please be advised that it only has a select number of RV campsites available and can only accommodate RV’s under 20 feet.
-If you have an RV over 20 feet check out the San Juan County Fairgrounds in the town of Friday Harbor.
+Please note that the park only has a select number of RV campsites available and in addition, can only accommodate RV’s under 20 feet.
+For RVs over 20 feet and hookups, check out the San Juan County Fairgrounds in the town of Friday Harbor.
 The Fairgrounds campground offers 8 RV sites with electric and water hookups, showers and picnic tables.

 Moran State Park offers abundant camping in a spectacular setting.
-The park boasts 38 miles of hiking trails, five lakes and the highest point in the San Juan Island with a stone observation tower on top of Mount Constitution.
-The campground offers standard camp sites, with restrooms and showers.
+The park boasts 38 miles of hiking trails, five lakes, as well as Mount Constitution, which is the highest point in the San Juan Islands.
+The campground has standard camp sites with community restrooms and showers.
 Please note that there are no electric hookups at Moran State Park.
-For more of a glamping experience check out LEANTO Camp Orcas, they offer canvas wall tents with real beds inside the State Park.
+For a glamping experience check out LEANTO Camp Orcas, as they rent canvas wall tents with real beds inside the State Park.

 Obstruction Pass State Park offers quiet beauty with one mile of pebbly beaches, bluffs and rocky viewpoints.
 The park has 10 primitive campsites available.
-Please note that there is no potable water in the park and it is a pack-it-in, pack-it-out location.
+Please note that there is no potable water in the park !
+In other words, it is a pack-it-in, pack-it-out location.

-Mount Baker Farm has beautiful, self-contained campground on 80 acres of deep woods and meadows on the north side of Orcas Island.
-The Farm used to be a dairy farm and a lot of its history can still be seen.
-There are two miles of train tracks that are still used today for train rides through the woods and meadows.
+Mount Baker Farm has a beautiful, self-contained campground on 80 acres of deep woods and meadows on the north side of Orcas Island.
+The Farm was a dairy farm in the past, and a lot of its history can still be seen.
+It has two miles of train tracks that are still used today for train rides through the woods and meadows.
 The village of Eastsound is within walking distance of the campgrounds.
-Please note that all campsites are walk-in only, no cars are allowed within the campground and they can accommodate tent camping only.
+Please note that all campsites are walk-in only, no cars are allowed within the campground.
+As a result they can accommodate tent camping only.
 Every site comes with a picnic table and a fire pit.
-No tent, no problem!
+No tent?
+No problem!
 All equipment can be rented on location!

 West Beach Resort offers tent camping, RV sites and tent cabins.
-The campground has restrooms and showers, all campsites come with picnic tables and fire pits and are just a short walk to the beach, general store and marina.
+The campground has restrooms and showers.
+All campsites have picnic tables and fire pits and are just a short walk to the beach, general store and marina.
 The RV sites come with electric and water hookups.

-Doe Bay Resort & Retreat has both drive-in campsites and walk-in campsites.
-Many campsites have beautiful water views, access to bathroom with showers and shared guest kitchen and Doe Bay Resort offers extra perks with soaking tubs, sauna, massage, wellness, yoga and yummy food at the Doe Bay Café.
+Doe Bay Resort & Retreat has both, drive-in campsites and walk-in campsites.
+Many of the sites have beautiful water views.
+All of them have access to bathrooms with showers and a shared guest kitchen.
+Moreover, Doe Bay Resort offers extra perks with soaking tubs, sauna, massage, wellness, yoga and yummy food at the Doe Bay Café.
 Browse the eclectic Doe Bay Store for snacks and gifts.

 Odlin County Park is another one with county resident early bird reservation perks.
-It is the closed campground to the Lopez ferry landing.
-It offers sandy beach access, free boat and kayak launch, a recreational ball field and hiking trails.
+It is the closest campground to the Lopez ferry landing.
+Enjoy sandy beach access, free boat and kayak launch, a recreational ball field and hiking trails.
 The campsites come with picnic tables and fire pits.
 Potable water and restrooms are available.
 This campground does not have showers or hookups.

-Lopez Islander Resort had both standard campsites with picnic tables and RV sites with electric hookup only.
-The resort has hot showers and access to the pool is included with camping.
+Lopez Islander Resort offers both standard campsites with picnic tables and RV sites with electric hookups.
+The resort has hot showers and access to the pool.
 The campground overlooks Fisherman Bay and has easy access to Lopez Village, the parks and beaches.

 Shaw County Park is the only place on Shaw Island for visitors to spend the night.
-The Campground is small and reservations in the summer are highly recommended.
-The campground is open first come first serve in the winter, but be advised that the water will be shut off during winter season.
+Summer reservations are highly recommended as the Campground is very small.
+The campground is open first come first serve in the winter, however, the water is shut off during winter season.
 Campsites are standard with picnic tables and fire pits.
-RV’s and trailers are not advised, and no vehicles over 20 feet long and 9 feet high are allowed.
-Shaw Island has no commercial amenities aside from a tiny general store at the ferry landing!
+Vehicles over 20 feet long and 9 feet high are not allowed, therefore RVs and trailers are not advised.
+Aside from a tiny general store at the ferry landing, Shaw Island has no commercial amenities!